tychovbh/laravel-bluebillywig/README.md

 ## Usage

 ##### Bluebillywig
 This is the class of most interest.
-This will send authenticated requests to Blue Billywig Sapi.
+This will send authenticated requests to Blue Billywig API.
 Go to their [documentation](https://support.bluebillywig.com/) for all available endpoints.

 ##### Real Examples
 Instantiate Bluebillywig class: